neam/vagrant-docker-local-dev-vm/README.md

 Note: The vagrant configuration will be default make the code in `project root``/..` available to the virtual machine.

+3. Open up a terminal window and cd into the same directory as this readme file.
+Then, create a project-specific `.local-dev-vm-env` file:

+    cp .local-dev-vm-env.dist ../../../.local-dev-vm-env

+4. Commit `.local-dev-vm-env` in your project since it should contain no secrets and will be shared amongst the other developers.

 # Custom installation

 To use these scripts for any other project structure: